aroccon/MHIT36/README.md

 # Validation

-Benchamrk present in "W.M.VanRees,A.Leonard,D.Pullin,P.Koumoutsakos,Acomparisonofvortexandpseudo-spectralmethodsforthesimulationofperiodicvortical flowsathighReynoldsnumbers,J.Comput.Phys.230(8)(2011)2794–2805" and also Used in CaNS.
+Benchamrk present in "W.M.VanRees,A.Leonard,D.Pullin,P.Koumoutsakos,A comparison of vortex and pseudo-spectral methods for the simulation of periodic vortical flows at high Reynolds numbers,J. Comput.
+Phys.2 30(8)(2011)2794–2805" and also Used in CaNS.

 Time evolution of the viscous dissipation: